tobert/tobert.github.io/src/post/2020-02-18-joining-blameless.md

 perseverance of effort combined with the passion for a particular long-term goal or end state (a powerful motivation to achieve an objective). <a href="https://en.wikipedia.org/wiki/Grit_(personality_trait)">(Wikipedia)</a></p>*

+---
+---

+> I left Blameless after only a few months for a range of reasons.
+I remain
+> passionate about the same things and hope someday they can figure out why
+> it's so important we serve the SRE community first and foremost.

+---
+---

 Over the last few years, I’ve changed jobs a bunch.
 A bunch more than I’d like.
 As time goes on and resignation letters stack up, interview discussions about my history get more difficult.
 When the discussion inevitably comes to these